Handover Procedure | Practical Completion Inspections

 This means that you must notify your builder in writing of any major defects within 3 months of them occurring.

 This will then give the builder a chance to assess and rectify the problem.

 If you find any category 2 defects you will need to notify your builder in writing and they must be of possession

-of such list before the last days of the seven months.
+of such list before the last days of the six months.